 Talk about dieting frustration!
-You think you’re doing everything right; big salads for lunch, skipping dessert, turning down that second glass of wine when you’re out with the girls.
+You think you’re doing everything right; big salads for lunch, skipping dessert, turning down that second glass of wine.
 But for some reason, the pounds refuse to budge.
-If you’ve ever wondered if your metabolism is simply broken, you’re not alone, says Haylie Pomroy, a nutritionist with more than 20 years of clinical experience and author of Metabolism Revolution: Lose 14 Pounds in 14 Days and Keep It Off for Life ($15.27, Amazon).
+If you’ve ever wondered if your metabolism is simply broken, you’re not alone, says Haylie Pomroy, a nutritionist with more than 20 years of clinical experience and author of Metabolism Revolution: Lose 14 Pounds in 14 Days and Keep It Off for Life ($18.49, Amazon).

 “When women come into my office, they have often tried everything they can think of, from extreme to slow-and-steady diets,” says Pomroy, who’s helped celebrities including Cher, Reese Witherspoon, and Jennifer Lopez get into red-carpet shape.
 “The most common thing they tell me is that they believe they have a ‘set point’ and won’t be able to get below it.
 Some tell me they think they must have permanently damaged their metabolism.
 I say: Nonsense.
 Your metabolism is not preprogrammed with a default number.”
 So why do so many of us struggle?